watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-sr-aware-functions.md

    * Metrics can be used for PCE calculation parameters.

 ## Service Function Manager
-Service Function Manager is responsible for enabling and disabling service segments of service function nodes.
+Service Function Manager enables and disables service segments of service function nodes.
 To manage service segments, it utilizes the extensions provided in a BGP-LS service segment, as outlined in {{!I-D.draft-ietf-idr-bgp-ls-sr-service-segments}} and TODO: draft-watal-idr-bgp-ls-sr-service-segments-enabler, and defines the following parameters:

 * Behavior: End.AN